mcroning/PRProp3D/README.md

 ![image](https://github.com/user-attachments/assets/e10ed2ae-80ee-48c0-8baf-e71cd3a94e50)

 Explanation of parameters

 gain length product: The standard interaction strength used in the plane wave photorefractive theory.
 It is the coupling constant $\gamma$ times the length $\ell$ of the interaction region.

+intensity beam ratio: The ratio of the peak intensity of beam 2 to beam 1.
+This corresponds to the parameter $\it r$ in the plane wave theory.